Ligand Mediated Magnetic Coupling Across Metamagnetic Transitions in CrPS4: Data Availability Statement

 \subsection{Ligand Effects and Exchange Mechanism}

 XMCD spectra at 5\,K under various magnetic fields, collected in both normal and grazing-incidence geometries, provide further microscopic insight.
-In NI geometry [Fig.~3(a)], the XMCD evolves through the spin-flop transition: at low fields, the signal is nearly zero and featureless—consistent with the antiparallel spin configuration in the A-AFM phase—whereas above $\mu_0 H_{\mathrm{flop}}$ ($\sim$0.9\,T), the characteristic three-peak XMCD spectrum emerges and increases essentially unchanged up to saturation.
-Around the transition field ($\sim$0.8–0.9\,T), the most intense XMCD features (peaks A and B) start to develop, although the full fine structure (peak C) is not yet fully resolved.
+In NI geometry [Fig.~3(a)], the XMCD evolves through the spin-flop transition: at low fields, the signal is nearly zero and featureless—consistent with the antiparallel spin configuration in the A-AFM phase—whereas above $\mu_0 H_{\mathrm{flop}}$ ($\sim$0.9\,T), the characteristic three-peak XMCD spectrum emerges.

+{ Above $H_\mathrm{flop}$, the spectral line shape remains unchanged and the signal increases monotonically toward saturation, as measured up to 9\,T (cf.\ Fig.~2(b)).} Around the transition field ($\sim$0.8–0.9\,T), the most intense XMCD features (peaks A and B) start to develop, although the full fine structure (peak C) is not yet fully resolved.
 In contrast, the GI spectra [Fig.~3(b)] remain unchanged in shape across the same field range.
 Both NI and GI measurements eventually reach similar maximum XMCD intensities at saturation; however, while the peak positions coincide, the relative intensities differ.
 In particular, in GI geometry, peak A appears broader and nearly split, peak B has comparable intensity with A, and peak C is almost suppressed.

 These differences reflect the anisotropy, arising from the orbital character of the unoccupied states and the local ligand-field environment~\cite{thole1992x}.
-Comparing with the atomic multiplet calculations (AMC) in the two different geometries (see Supplemental Material~\cite{supplemental_material}), the asymmetry between peaks B and C reflects the spatial character of the metal–ligand hybrid orbitals: $e_g^{\sigma}$ and $a_{1g}$ hybridizations involve out-of-plane $\sigma$ bonding, while $e_g^{\pi}$ corresponds to in-plane $\pi$ bonding.
+Comparing with the atomic multiplet calculations (AMC) in the two different geometries (see Supplemental Material~\cite{supplemental_material}), the asymmetry between peaks B and C reflects the spatial character of the metal--ligand hybrid orbitals: $e_g^{\sigma}$ and $a_{1g}$ hybridizations involve out-of-plane $\sigma$ bonding, while $e_g^{\pi}$ corresponds to in-plane $\pi$ bonding.
 Consequently, the GI geometry probes $\pi$-character states more strongly, whereas NI gives enhanced sensitivity to $\sigma$-character transitions, leading to geometry-dependent changes in the pre-edge spectral features that are highly sensitive to the different ligand hybridization potentials included in the simulations~\cite{Stohr1999JMMM,haverkort2012multiplet}.